thbst16/dotnet-blazor-crud/README.md

 * [GitHub Source Code Repository](https://github.com/thbst16/BlazorCrud) - All source code is stored in the GitHub repository, which is where you currently find yourself.
 * [Azure DevOps for CI/CD](https://beckshome.visualstudio.com/BlazorCRUD/_build) - Azure DevOps is used for continunous integration and continuous delivery (CI/CD).
 Builds and deployments are initiated with every cheackin to the main brach of the solution in GitHub.

+# Sample Files

+The Blazor CRUD application supports bulk-uploading entities via files.
+Use the following sample files to test this functionality.
+*

 # Features

 * Online Demo Site to Explore the Application